Stacey-bee/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-file 9-fizz_buzz.c includes a a program that prints the numbers from 1 to 100. file 10-print_triangle.c includes a function that prints a triangle. file 100-prime_factor.c includes a a program that finds and prints the largest prime factor of the number 612852475143.
+file 9-fizz_buzz.c includes a a program that prints the numbers from 1 to 100. file 10-print_triangle.c includes a function that prints a triangle. file 100-prime_factor.c includes a a program that finds and prints the largest prime factor of the number 612852475143. file 101-print_number.c includes a function that prints an integer.